-County stormwater policies and regulations are directed by State and federal requirements, and are undertaken cooperatively by DPS, DEP, DOT, DED, and M-NCPPC.
+County water quality policies and sediment/erosion control and stormwater regulations are directed by State and federal requirements, and are undertaken cooperatively by DPS, DEP, and M-NCPPC.

 Comprehensive Code Review for Environmental Site Design to the Maximum Extent Practicable practicable.
 This review was recommended by the Clean Water Task Force in 2007 and will be a requirement in the next round of the County's MS4 permit.
 The County's Chapter 19, which covers floodplain, erosion and sediment control, and stormwater management is under a separate review process to meet State regulatory changes.
 The DEP study will include recommendations for changes where gaps are identified.
 The study is to be completed in late summer 2010.